Glossary

 Indicator : Level of participation in the approach and level of taking action.

-The objective of CSR is to promote sustainable and ethical practices within all organizations, taking into account the economic, social and environmental impacts of their activities.
-CSR practices may include ethical governance, respect for human rights, transparency, environmental impact, fair labor practices, etc.
+The objective of CSR is to promote sustainable and ethical practices within all organisations, taking into account the economic, social and environmental impacts of their activities.
+CSR practices can include ethical governance, respect for human rights, transparency, environmental impact, fair working practices, etc.

-Corporate Social Responsibility (CSR) is a broader notion that encompasses all forms of organizations, not just Corporate Social Responsibility of Companies.
-This includes public administrations, NGOs, associations, and other types of organizations.
+Corporate Social Responsibility (CSR) is a broader concept that encompasses all forms of organisations, not just Corporate Social Responsibility of Companies (CSR).
+This includes public administrations, NGOs, associations, and other types of organisations.

-This is a phase of stakeholder engagement in the sense of the Bilan Carbone®:
+This is a phase of Stakeholder engagement in the sense of Bilan Carbone®:

-The main challenge of reporting and communication is to enable the appropriation of results and actions by the relevant stakeholders.
-To link global issues, local issues, the organization's impacts, the role of stakeholders in these impacts, the resulting actions, and the role of stakeholders in the success of these actions.
+The main challenge of results presentation and communication is to enable appropriation of the results and actions by the various concerned stakeholders.
+To link global issues, local issues, the organisation's impacts, the role of stakeholders in these impacts, the resulting actions, and the role of stakeholders in the success of these actions.

-Objective : Make this approach an initiative that goes beyond the project team to reach other concerned stakeholders (primarily internal employees) through the implementation of actions, in a logic of cross-functionality, cohesion, reputation and exemplarity.
+Objective : Make this approach an initiative that goes beyond the project team to reach the other concerned stakeholders (primarily internal employees) through the implementation of actions, in a logic of cross-functionality, togetherness, reputation and exemplariness.

 Indicator : Level of knowledge and understanding of the results (impacts and actions)

-Transition risks, related to changes in our societies and economic models, are distributed across several categories:
+Transition risks, linked to changes in our societies and economic models, are divided into several categories:

 • Regulatory risks